FaIRGP: A Bayesian Energy Balance Model for Surface Temperatures Emulation: Supporting materials for FaIRGP derivation

 \subsection{Analytical expression for FaIRGP probability distribution}

 A key benefit of FaIRGP is its complete mathematical tractability.
-This tractability in particular includes access to the analytical expression of: (\textit{i}) the marginal probability distribution over observations, which can be used as an objective to tune the model hyperparameters and (\textit{ii}) of the probability distribution predicted over emulated temperatures, which can be useful for downstream applications of emulation.
+This tractability in particular includes access to the analytical expression of: (\textit{i}) the marginal probability distribution over the training data, which can be used as an objective to tune the model hyperparameters and (\textit{ii}) of the probability distribution predicted over emulated temperatures, which can be useful for downstream applications of emulation.

 In what follows, we assume access to a training set $\cD = \{\bt, \bE, \bT\}$ of size $n$, where we follow the notational conventions from Section~\ref{subsection:posterior-distribution}.